GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 To generate reports, follow these high-level steps:

 1. **Register a source**.
 Refer to [Register attribution sources](/docs/privacy-sandbox/attribution-reporting/register-attribution-source) for more details.
+Note that [the steps](/docs/privacy-sandbox/attribution-reporting/register-attribution-source/#step-1-initiate-source-registration) are different for clicks and views.

 1. **Register a trigger**.
 Refer to [Register attribution triggers](/docs/privacy-sandbox/attribution-reporting/register-attribution-trigger). {: #summary-endpoint }